vpsfreecz/haveapi/README.md

 which they otherwise know nothing about.

 ## Main features
-- RESTful - divided into resources, which may be nested, and their actions
+- Creates RESTful APIs
-- Handles network communication on both server and client, you need only to define resources and actions
+- Handles network communication, input/output formats and parameters on both server and client, you need only to define resources and actions
-- By writing the code you get the documentation for free
+- By writing the code you get the documentation which is available to all clients
 - Auto-generated online HTML documentation
 - Generic interface for clients - one client can be used to access all APIs using this framework